Lee-Roy Echteld: Managerial career

-Echteld became a coach after his playing career and began managing the amateur branch of FC Omniworld.
+Echteld became a coach after his playing career and began managing the amateur branch of Omniworld.
 He did an internship at Ajax for the KNVB diploma.
-In the 2006–07 season he was a youth coach at DoCoS.
-From 2007, he became active at Blauw-Wit Amsterdam, first as a youth coach and in 2009 as head coach.
+In the 2006–07 season, he was a youth coach at DoCoS.
+From 2007, he became active at Blauw-Wit Amsterdam, first as a youth coach, and then in 2009 as head coach.
 He then took over as manager of DWV in January 2013.
 In 2014, he started working as a youth coach at AZ.
-He took over as manager of Zeeburgia in January 2015, but left that position at the end of 2015, when he was appointed assistant coach of the first team where succeeded Marco van Basten in that position.
-In the summer of 2018, Echteld left for Paris Saint-Germain to become manager of the reserves competing in the Championnat National 2.
+He took over as manager of Zeeburgia in January 2015, but left that position at the end of 2015, when he was appointed as assistant coach of AZ's first team, where he succeeded Marco van Basten in that position.
+In the summer of 2018, Echteld left for Paris Saint-Germain to become manager of the reserve team competing in the Championnat National 2.
 In 2019, however, PSG decided to dissolve the second team and Echteld's contract was not renewed.

 Echteld was added to the staff of PEC Zwolle in July 2020, where he became responsible for coaching the first-team strikers as well as overseeing the transition of players from under-21 team to first team.

 On 5 July 2022, Echteld was appointed the new head coach of Tweede Divisie club De Treffers.
+On 14 July 2023, he was appointed as an assistant coach to Michael Reiziger for the Netherlands U21 team, while continuing as head coach of De Treffers.

+On 20 January 2024, Echteld was appointed as head coach of Jong AZ.
+On 18 January 2026, he was appointed as head coach of AZ's first team for the remainder of the season, following the dismissal of Maarten Martens.
+In the Conference League, Echteld managed to get his team to the quarter-finals, beating Noah 4–1 on aggregate in the playoffs, and Sparta Prague 6–1 on aggregate in the Round of 16, before losing to Shakhtar Donetsk 2–5 on aggregate.

+In the KNVB Cup, Echteld managed to get his team to the final against NEC, after beating Twente and Telstar in the quarter-finals and the semi-finals respectively.
+AZ managed to win their fifth KNVB Cup after beating NEC 5–1 on the 19th April 2026, securing a European spot for the Dutch side.
+AZ later appointed Echteld permanently on 8th May 2026.